killianfarrell2/Fantasy_Data/Draftkings_Soccer/README.md

-This folder contains data downloaded from the Fantrax website in the format of the Draftkings Soccer competitions
+This folder contains data downloaded from the Fantrax website in the format of the Draftkings Soccer competitions for the Premier League